 My talented colleague Dhruv Bhutani gave the Redmi K20 Pro a thorough review in his native India where it’s being sold (alongside China).
 In his review, he highly recommended the phone based on its combination of great specs and cutthroat pricing.

-Since the 9T Pro is basically the K20 Pro by another name, we figured it didn’t make a lot of sense to do a full review.
+Since the 9T Pro is basically the K20 Pro by another name, we figured it didn’t make a lot of sense to do another full review.
 Instead of bringing you a conventional Xiaomi Mi 9T Pro review, we’re doing something a bit different this time.
 In this article, we take a closer look at how the 9T Pro stacks up in real life, how capable it is in your everyday situations, and if it’s a phone you should consider picking up for yourself.

 How is the Xiaomi Mi 9T Pro’s design and build quality?